Nishantppanchal/Perceptron/README.md

 [See it in action on Replit](https://replit.com/@NishantP13/Perceptron?lite=true)

-Note the laggy expirence is due to limit computing power on replit, not the program itself.
+Note the laggy expirence is due to very limited computing power on replit, not the program itself.